intersystems-community/perftools-io-test-suite/README.md

 RanRead job 11742's 5 processes (62.856814 seconds) average response time = 1.23ms
 Calculated IOPS for RanRead job 11742 = 4065

-The Mode parameter for the Run command defaults to mode 1, which uses the Count parameter (60 in the above example) as seconds.
-Setting Mode to 2 will read the Count parameter as a number of iterations per process, so if it's set to 100,000 each of the 5 jobs would read from the database 100,000 times.
-That is the mode originally used by this software, but the timed runs allow for more precise coordination with monitoring tools such as System Performance, which are also timed, and the RanWrite tool.

-For RanWrite, execute the Run method decreasing the Hangtime parameter.
-That parameter indicates the wait time between writes in seconds, and is the primary driver of IOPS for RanWrite.
-One can also increase the number of processes as a driver for IOPS.
+For RanWrite, each process attaches to a single ^RanWriteGlobal and writes multiple transactions to that Global and only that Global.
+The transaction length parameter is how many writes are performed by each job during each cycle, while the Hangtime parameter is the delay between transactions in milliseconds.
+In other words, if you have a transaction length of 50 and a hangtime of 2, each process will write 50 times as quickly as possible into its associated ^RanWriteGlobal, and then pause for 2 milliseconds, then repeat.
+Execute the Run method decreasing the Hangtime parameter and/or increasing the number of jobs.
+Those parameters are the primary drivers of IOPS for RanWrite.
+O

-<pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do ##class(PerfTools.RanWrite).Run("/ISC/tests/TMP",1,60,.001)</pre>
+<pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER>do ##class(PerfTools.RanWrite).Run("/ISC/tests/TMP",10,60,50,2))</pre>

+Number of Globals is: 12
-RanWrite process 11742 creating 1 worker processes in the background.
+Total number of subscripts in all globals is: 600000 RanWrite process 1424 creating 10 worker processes in the background.
-&nbsp;&nbsp;Prepped RanWriteJob 12100 for parent 11742
-Starting 1 processes for RanWrite job number 11742 now!
+Starting 10 processes for RanWrite job number 1424 now!
-To terminate run:  do ##class(PerfTools.RanWrite).Stop()
-Waiting to finish...............................................................
+To terminate run:  do ##class(PerfTools.RanWrite).Stop() Waiting to finish...............................................................
-Random write background jobs finished for parent 11742
-RanWrite job 11742's 1 processes (60 seconds) had average response time = .912ms
-Calculated IOPS for RanWrite job 11742 = 1096
+Random write background jobs finished for parent 1424 RanWrite job 1424's 10 processes (60 seconds) had average response time = .0545ms Calculated IOPS for RanWrite job 1424 = 183414

-The other parameters for RanWrite can usually be left at their default values outside of unusual circumstances.
-Those parameters are:
- - HangVariationPct: The variance on the hangtime parameter, used to mimic uncertainty; it's a percentage of the prior parameter
-  - Global name length: RanWrite randomly chooses a Global name, and this is the length of that name.
-E.g. if it's set to 6, the Global may look like Xr6opg
-  - Global node depth and Global subnode length: The top Global is not the one that's filled.
-What's actually filled is sub-nodes, so setting these values to 2 and 4 would result in a command like "set ^Xr6opg("drb7","xt8v") = [value]".
-The purpose of these two parameters and the Global name length are all to ensure that the same global isn't being set over and over, which would result in minimal IO events

 In order to run RanRead and RanWrite together, instead of "do", use the "job" command for both of them to run them in the background.